firedrakeproject/firedrake/demos/nonlinear_QG_winddrivengyre/qg_winddrivengyre.py.rst

    + \beta \frac{\partial \psi}{\partial x} = - rq + Q_{\textrm{winds}}
    \end{gathered}

-We can write this out in one equation and is the nonlinear Stommel problem.
+We can write this out in one equation, which is the nonlinear Stommel
+problem:

 .. math::